jrcichra/aqw-opcua-server/README.md

 ## Description

+(This fork bypasses the complete download of darksky location data.
+Any data you want from darksky needs to be specified in your settings.json file)

 A demo OPC UA server application, **currently in development**, that fetches weather information, such as temperature, pressure, humidity, wind speed etc, from web services online through REST calls.
 Responses are returned in [JSON](http://json.org/) format and are processed by the application.
 The demo server outputs all requested information in accordance with OPC UA communication protocol.

 ## Libraries/APIs required